electricimp/vscode/README.md

 - Provide your impCentral API base URL.
 The default value should be used, unless you are working with a Private impCloud.
 - Provide your Electric Imp account user name, password and one-time password (OTP) as needed.
 - Specify whether a new Product should be created or an existing one selected for the project.
 - Select an impCentral account for the project from a list of accounts available for the user.
-Please see [Collaboration](https://developer.electricimp.com/tools/impcentral/collaboratoractions) for more details.
+Please see [‘impCentral Collaborator Account Access’](https://developer.electricimp.com/tools/impcentral/collaboratoractions) for more details.
 - Specify whether a new Device Group should be created or an existing one selected for the project.

 The project directory will be set up with the following files and structure: